xixiaofinland/advent_of_code_2019/README.md

 2. `visible_dirs` is a hashmap so we automatically store only one "unique directions" from multiple target asteroids.

+This means: The “unique direction” trick comes from realizing visibility depends only on direction, not distance — and GCD gives a perfect integer representation of direction.

-* You might attempted to use line's slope(= dy / dx) to solve this problem, but then you need to handle +/-(opposite directions) and floating numbers.
+You might attempted to use line's slope(= dy / dx) to solve this problem, but then you need to handle +/-(opposite directions) and floating numbers.
 So gcd() is still the optimal solution.

 Then, read the solution code to check how simple it is!